I know some of us are still basking in the summer sun and ignoring the fact that shorter school days are just around the

 Plan ahead.
-Take some time to check out all of the sales papers to find out where you can pick up the things on your list for the least amount of money! you can find all of the current Back to School sales for the best deals on school supplies to help save more!
+Take some time to check out all of the sales papers to find out where you can pick up the things on your list for the least amount of money!
 Also consider picking up a few extra school supplies while they are so inexpensive to have on hang during the year when you child runs out.

 Keep everything in perspective.
 Really, keep in mind that you are sending your kids to school to learn.
 Of course we want them to feel confident and we all know that looking great helps especially with older kids.
 But be careful that you are not sending the message that the way they look, or the things they have are more important that getting a great education!

 I can’t help but think after reading the article, that said parents are spending $688 per child on Back to School that maybe these parents are forgetting the reason for school?

 If you plan to do any online school shopping, you will want to make sure you check the Online Coupon Database for coupon codes to help you save even more!